thenewdarling/Spellbook/Spells/Nondetection.md

 *Duration*: 8 hours

-For the duration, you hide a target that you touch from divination magic.
+For the duration, you hide a target that you touch from [[School of Divination]] magic.
 The target can be a willing creature or a place or an object no larger than 10 feet in any dimension.
-The target can’t be targeted by any divination magic or perceived through magical scrying sensors.
+The target can’t be targeted by any [[School of Divination]] magic or perceived through magical scrying sensors.